roshanaz/deepfashion_ninecat/README.md

-## Extended Annotations of DeepFashion Images for Fine-grained Recognition
+## Corrected Annotations of DeepFashion Images for Fine-grained Recognition

 - Each folder contains the train, test and dev (validation) sets of images for a category of clothes from Deepfashion dataset.